ROCm/omnitrace/source/docs/getting_started.md

 - **Instrumentation Traps**
   - On the x86 architecture, because instructions are of variable size, the instruction at a point may be too small for Dyninst to replace it with the normal code sequence used to call instrumentation
     - Also, when instrumentation is placed at points other than subroutine entry, exit, or call points, traps may be used to ensure the instrumentation fits
-  - By default, omnitrace avoids instrumentation which requires using a trap
+  - By default, omnitrace-instrument avoids instrumentation which requires using a trap
 - **Overlapping functions**
   - Due to language constructs or compiler optimizations, it may be possible for multiple functions to overlap (that is, share part of the same function body) or for a single function to have multiple entry points
   - In practice, it is impossible to determine the difference between multiple overlapping functions and a single function with multiple entry points
-  - By default, omnitrace avoids instrumenting overlapping functions
+  - By default, omnitrace-instrument avoids instrumenting overlapping functions

 ## General Tips